wmorgan/dcos-docs/1.7/administration/installing/custom/system-requirements/index.md

 ### Docker

-**Version**
+**Requirements**

+* Docker 1.7 or greater must be installed on all bootstrap and cluster nodes.

+**Recommendations**

-Your bootstrap and cluster nodes must have Docker version 1.7 or greater installed.
-However, Docker 1.9 or greater is recommended <a href="https://github.com/docker/docker/issues/9718" target="_blank">for stability reasons</a>.
+* Docker 1.9 or greater is recommended <a href="https://github.com/docker/docker/issues/9718" target="_blank">for stability reasons</a>.

-**Installation**
+* Do not use use Docker `devicemapper` storage driver in `loop-lvm` mode.
+For more information, see [Docker and the Device Mapper storage driver](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/).

+* Prefer `OverlayFS` or `devicemapper` in `direct-lvm` mode when choosing a production storage driver.
+For more more information, see Docker's <a href="https://docs.docker.com/engine/userguide/storagedriver/selectadriver/" target="_blank">Select a Storage Driver</a>.

+* Manage Docker on CentOS with systemd. systemd handles starting Docker on boot and restarting it when it crashes.

+* Run Docker commands as the root user (with `sudo`) or as a user in the <a href="https://docs.docker.com/engine/installation/linux/centos/#create-a-docker-group" target="_blank">docker user group</a>.

+**Distribution-Specific Installation**

 Each Linux distribution requires Docker to be installed in a specific way:

-*   **CoreOS** - Includes Docker natively.
+*   **CoreOS** - Comes with Docker pre-installed and pre-configured.
 *   **RHEL** - Install Docker by using a subscription channel.
 For more information, see <a href="https://access.redhat.com/articles/881893" target="_blank">Docker Formatted Container Images on Red Hat Systems</a>. <!-- $ curl -sSL https://get.docker.com | sudo sh -->
 *   **CentOS** - [Install Docker from Docker's yum repository][2].

 For more more information, see Docker's <a href="http://docs.docker.com/engine/installation/" target="_blank">distribution-specific installation instructions</a>.

-**Storage Driver**

-Do not use use Docker `devicemapper` storage driver for loopback.
-For more information, see [Docker and the Device Mapper storage driver](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/).

-In general, `OverlayFS` on `XFS` is recommended, but each storage driver has its own pros and cons that you should be familiar with when making a choice for production.
-For more more information, see Docker's <a href="https://docs.docker.com/engine/userguide/storagedriver/selectadriver/" target="_blank">Select a Storage Driver</a>.

-**Usage**

-Docker commands should be run either as the root user (with `sudo`) or by a user in the <a href="https://docs.docker.com/engine/installation/linux/centos/#create-a-docker-group" target="_blank">docker user group</a>.

 ## Bootstrap node